Azure-Samples/cognitive-service-vision-model-customization-python-samples/docs/faq.md

   - Data is not enough: provide more data should help
   - Data is of bad quality: check if your images are of very low resolution, aspect ratio being very extreme, or annotations are wrong
 - **notEnoughBudget**: it means your specified budget is not enough for the size of your dataset and model kind you are training.
 Specify more budget please
-- **datasetCorrupt**: Usually this is due to the fact your provided images are not accessible or annotation file is of wrong format.
+- **datasetCorrupt**: Usually this is due to the fact that your provided annoation files or images are not accessible or annotation file is of wrong format.
 For annotation check, you can check [`cognitive_service_vision_model_customization.ipynb`](cognitive_service_vision_model_customization.ipynb) for annotation format documentation and run [`check_coco_annotation.ipynb`](check_coco_annotation.ipynb) for a quick check.
 You can check the error message returned from the API call response for dataset format violation as well
 - **datasetNotFound**: dataset cannot be found
 - **unknown**: It could be our system's issue, please reach out to us for investigation